multiversx/mx-exchange-docs/docs/governance/off-chain-process.md

 title: Off-Chain Proposal Process
 ---

 A proposal cannot be modified to incorporate criticism or new information once it has been placed on the chain.
-Giving a proposal time off-chain to garner comments, suggestions, and modifications is vitally crucial before bringing it up on-chain and soliciting votes.
+That’s why allowing time for off-chain discussion—gathering comments, suggestions, and improvements—is essential before submitting it for a vote.

 If you have a proposal idea, we suggest to follow this simple two-stage process:

 1. Share your idea with the community, specialists and stakeholders, collect their feedback and gain confidence in your idea,
-2. Turn your idea into a draft of xExchange Improvement Proposal (xEIP) on the Agora, discuss with the community and converge to its best version.
+2. Turn your idea into a draft of xExchange Improvement Proposal (xEIP) on the Agora, discuss with the community and refine it to its best version.

 Why proceed in stages?
-It's a more cautious strategy to conserve resources.
+It's a more cautious and resource-efficient approach.
 Prior to allocating more resources to the development of your plan, it is a good idea to consult with important stakeholders at each stage.
-You can directly draft your xEIP if you are certain about your idea.
+You can choose to draft your xEIP directly if you are confident in your idea.

-[comment]: # (mx-context-auto)
+[comment]: # "mx-context-auto"

 ## 1. Gain confidence in your idea by engaging with the community